Mojestic/Twitter-Bot/README.md

 # Twitter-Bot
-A Simple Twitter Bot built in Python
+A Simple Twitter Bot built in Python.
+This bot will Like, retweet and comment on tweets from selected hastags.